CumulusNetworks/docs/content/cumulus-linux-50/Layer-3/Routing/Redistribute-Neighbor.md

     If these routes do not generate, verify that the `rdnbrd` daemon is running and check that the `/etc/rdnbrd.conf` file includes the correct table number.

-2. Verify that routes import into FRRouting from the kernel routing table 10.
+2. Verify that routes import into FRR from the kernel routing table 10.

     ```
     cumulus@leaf01:~$ sudo vtysh